kumarpit/grepl/README.md

 # Grepl
 Grepl is a Grep-like command line utility built as a personal exercise in Go development.
-Implementation is based on [this](https://willdemaine.ghost.io/grep-from-first-principles-in-golang/) artcile by Will Demaine.
+Implementation is based on [this](https://willdemaine.ghost.io/grep-from-first-principles-in-golang/) article by Will Demaine.
 You can read more about the motivation behind this project and my learnings [here](https://kumarpit.github.io/grepl).

 # Getting Started
 - Install Golang by following [these steps](https://go.dev/doc/install)